Poland–Ukraine relations: 2015–2021

 On 28 July 2020, Poland, Ukraine and Lithuania entered into a new international collaboration format known as the "Lublin Triangle".
 It was signed in the city of Lublin, Poland, by the Foreign Ministers of Poland, Ukraine and Lithuania: Jacek Czaputowicz, Dmytro Kuleba and Linas Linkevičius respectively.
 The Ukrainian foreign minister said that the new format "will be an important element in the development and strengthening of Central Europe, but also in strengthening Ukraine as a full member of the European and Euro-Atlantic family".
-The cooperation will not only concern defense issues but will also involve bolstering economic cooperation, trade, and tourism between the three countries.
+The cooperation will not only concern defence issues but will also involve bolstering economic cooperation, trade, and tourism between the three countries.
 A joint declaration on the creation of the Lublin Triangle stressed the importance of intensifying the cooperation between the EU, NATO, and the Eastern Partnership and paying special attention to the development of the Three Seas Initiative.

 In August 2021, during the COVID-19 pandemic, Poland provided Ukraine with 650,000 COVID-19 vaccines and over 129 tons of medical equipment, including oxygen concentrators, ventilators, and protective equipment.
 In December 2021, Poland donated further 300,000 COVID-19 vaccines to Ukraine.